Rayan84/micro-reddit/README.md

 ## About the Project

-This project is based on the [Odin Project Blog App](https://www.theodinproject.com/courses/ruby-on-rails/lessons/ruby-on-rails-ruby-on-rails).
+This project is based on the [Odin Project: Building With Active Record](https://www.theodinproject.com/courses/ruby-on-rails/lessons/building-with-active-record-ruby-on-rails).
-The challenge micro-reddit was executed to fulfill Microverse Technical Curriculum - Ruby on Rails section
+The challenge micro-reddit was executed to fulfill Microverse Technical Curriculum - Ruby on Rails section, micro-reddit challenge

 ### Built With